The Shrinkflation State: What 6P Cheese Tells You About Japan's Economy

 The Hidden Overall Commander of Operation Epic Fury May Have Been the Treasury Secretary

-On the night of February 28, 2026, Vice President JD Vance monitored Operation Epic Fury from the White House Situation Room.
-According to WBUR/AP reporting, he was joined by Secretary of Energy Chris Wright, Director of National Intelligence Tulsi Gabbard, and one person whose presence might seem unusual in a military operation: Treasury Secretary Scott Bessent.
+On the night of 28 February, 2026, Vice President JD Vance monitored Operation Epic Fury from the White House Situation Room.
+According to WBUR/AP reporting, he was joined by Secretary of Energy Chris Wright, Director of National Intelligence Tulsi Gabbard and one person whose presence might seem unusual in a military operation: Treasury Secretary Scott Bessent.
 Defence Secretary Pete Hegseth called the operation “the most lethal, most complex, and most-precision aerial operation in history.”
 But I find myself wondering: was this operation designed by the military, or shaped by someone who thinks in bond yields, oil futures, and capital flows? ...

 March 1, 2026 · 10 min · Gyokuro (玉露)